subidit/typophilia/README.md

 ## Anatomy

-- Aperture (n, c, C, s, S, e)
+- Aperture: (n, c, C, s, S, e)
-- Apex in the capital ‘A’.
+- Apex: in the capital ‘A’.
-- Arm - A horizontal or upward, sloping stroke that does not connect to a stroke or stem on one or both ends. (r,E,F,T,V)
+- Arm: A horizontal or upward, sloping stroke that does not connect. (r,E,F,T,V)
-- Ascender (‘b’, ‘d’, ‘f’, ‘h’, ‘k’, etc.)
+- Ascender: (‘b’, ‘d’, ‘f’, ‘h’, ‘k’, etc.)
 - Axis / Stress
 - Ball / Teardrop Terminal (‘f’)
-- Beak - decorative stroke at the end of the arm (More pronounced serifs of E, F)
+- Beak: decorative stroke at the end of the arm (More pronounced serifs of E, F)
-- Bowl (d,b,o,D,B)
+- Bowl: (d,b,o,D,B)
-- Counter - The open space in a fully or partly closed area within a letter.
+- Counter: The open or negative space in a fully or partly closed area within a letter.
 Bowl + Aperture letters.
-- Cross Stroke (f/t)
+- Cross Stroke: (f/t)
-- Crossbar (A/H)
+- Crossbar: (A/H)
-- Crotch (V/W/Y) - where two strokes meet and form an interior angle.
+- Crotch: (V/W/Y) - where two strokes meet and form an interior angle.
-- Descender (g, j, p, q, y, etc.)
+- Descender: (g, j, p, q, y, etc.)
-- Double-storey: A double-story ‘a’ or ‘g’ has two counters.
+- Double-storey: A double-storey ‘a’ or ‘g’ has two counters.
-- Ear: Typically found on the lower case double story ‘g’, an ear is a finishing stroke usually on the upper right side of the bowl.
+- Ear: Typically found on the lowercase double storey ‘g’, an ear is a finishing stroke usually on the upper right side of the bowl.
 - Eye: Enclosed space in a lowercase ‘e’.
 - Finial / Taper
 - Flag: The horizontal stroke at the top of the numeral ‘5’.
 - Gadzook: An embellishment that connects the letters in a ligature but is not originally part of either letter.
-- Hook of ‘f’,‘J’ and ‘j’.
+- Hook: of ‘f’,‘J’ and ‘j’.
 - Ink trap
-- Leg (‘K’, ‘k’ and ‘R’)
+- Leg: (‘K’, ‘k’ and ‘R’)
-- Ligature (‘fi’, ‘fl’, ‘ff’, ‘ffl’)
+- Ligature: (‘fi’, ‘fl’, ‘ff’, ‘ffl’)
 - Loop/Lobe: In some double-storey ‘g’
 - Neck / Link: The link connecting the top and bottom bowls of some lowercase ‘g’.
-- Shoulder (‘h’, ‘m’, ‘n’)
+- Shoulder: arm that is connected on both ends (‘h’, ‘m’, ‘n’)
-- Spine The main curve in ‘S’ and ‘s’.
+- Spine: The main curve in ‘S’ and ‘s’.
 - Spur: Small protruding part on uppercase ‘G’.
 - Stem
 - Swash
-- Tail of an uppercase ‘Q’.
+- Tail: of an uppercase ‘Q’.
 - Tittle: The dot on the ‘i’ and the ‘j’.
 - Vertex: The point at the bottom (or top) of a character where two strokes meet, for example the ‘v’, ‘V’, ‘w’, ‘W’ etc.